New iPad Pro 2021 release date, price, specs, news and what you need to know

-The iPad Pro 2021 is now officially confirmed as it was revealed at the Apple event on April 20.
+The iPad Pro 2021 is now officially confirmed, and it was revealed at the Apple event on April 20.

+The iPad Pro 2021 now features the M1 chipset that we've seen offer some top performance in the latest MacBook.

 We've heard a variety of new details about the upcoming tablet, and below you'll find everything we know so far about the iPad Pro 2021.